-With a lot of what the narcissist says, it often comes down to your word against their word, if you can keep communication with a third party present, via email or messages, so you have written evidence, if not especially if your at the start of learning about their manipulation games or might need proof, keep a written diary, so when they are making you doubt something they did or did not say or something you did or didn’t say, you can check this, especially when it comes to making any child care arrangements.
+With a lot of what the narcissist says, it often comes down to your word against their word.
+If you can keep communication with a third party present via email or messages so you have written evidence, if not especially if your at the start of learning about their manipulation games or might need proof, keep a written diary, so when they are making you doubt something they did or did not say or something you did or didn’t say, you can check this, especially when it comes to making any child care arrangements.

 You do not have to defend yourself or rationalise to the narcissist.
 This only gives them more attention, more reactions and more ammunition to use against you, keeping their control over you and your mind; just know what you know and leave them be; the only person you need to answer to is yourself.
-When they try to trigger you, Retreat, Rethink and only respond if you need to do so.
+When they try to provoke you, Retreat, Rethink, and only respond if you need to do so.

 If you have to respond.
 “That’s ok; I know you, and I think differently, my opinion is for me, and yours is for you.”
 Then leave it at that.